SynapticNetworks/temporal-neuron/README.md

 ## 🙏 Acknowledgments

+### Founding Vision
+Special recognition to **Sistemica GmbH** for conceiving this revolutionary approach to neural computation and providing the foundational vision that neural networks should truly behave like biological brains.
+Their commitment to advancing the field through both theoretical innovation and practical implementation made this project possible.

+### Scientific Foundation
 - Inspired by 4 billion years of neural evolution and the remarkable efficiency of biological computation
 - Built on Go's excellent concurrency primitives that make massive parallelism practical
 - Informed by decades of neuroscience research and the generous sharing of experimental data
 - Guided by the open-source community's commitment to advancing scientific knowledge
 - Special recognition for the computational neuroscience community's foundational work

+### Research Community
+We acknowledge the invaluable contributions of:
+- **Experimental neuroscientists** who discovered the biological mechanisms we model
+- **Computational researchers** who developed the theoretical frameworks we implement
+- **Open-source contributors** who advance scientific software development
+- **Academic institutions** that support fundamental research in neural computation
+- **Industry partners** who bridge research and practical applications

 ## 📞 Contact